Department of World Languages & Cultures Scholarships

 The essay is to be the applicant’s own work entirely.
 Applicants may discuss the content with anyone they wish, but may not have any part of the essay reviewed or adjusted by anyone.

-The Alayne and Charles Berkins Scholarship serves undergraduate Liberal Arts students with declared majors in Hispanic Studies, Latin American Studies, German Studies or French Studies in the Department of World Languages and Cultures at UMD.
+The Alayne and Charles Berkins Scholarship serves undergraduate Liberal Arts students with declared majors in Spanish Studies/Hispanic Studies, Latin American Studies, German Studies or French Studies in the Department of World Languages and Cultures at UMD.